Why Did Russia Attack The 2016 Election? This Week's Whirlwind Offers New Clues

 He could believe it so strongly that Putin suggested to President Trump in their one-on-one meeting in Helsinki on Monday that Trump allow Russian investigators to come to the U.S. to question McFaul — in exchange for Putin allowing U.S. investigators to travel to Russia to question 12 recently indicted military intelligence officers accused by the Justice Department of hacking and dumping emails associated with the Democratic Party back in 2016.

-Putin also complained in public about another individual, Bill Browder, who has spearheaded a global campaign of sanctions against Russia's elite but whom Russians say is a tax criminal and an alleged money launderer who was behind an alleged illegal plot to send financial support to Hillary Clinton's presidential bid in 2016.
+Putin also complained in public about another individual, Bill Browder, who has spearheaded a global campaign of sanctions against Russia's elite but who Russians say is a tax criminal and a money launderer who was behind an alleged illegal plot to send financial support to Hillary Clinton's presidential bid in 2016.

-The Russian leader wants Browder in Russian custody; Russia has already used its influence with Interpol to have Browder arrested previously.
-Browder was born in the U.S. but renounced his U.S. citizenship years ago; he resides now in the U.K., making it difficult for the U.S. to assert jurisdiction over him as Putin apparently wants.
+The Russian leader wants Browder in Russian custody; Russia has used its influence with Interpol in the past to have Browder arrested.
+Browder was born in the U.S. but renounced his U.S. citizenship years ago; he resides in the U.K., making it difficult for the U.S. to assert jurisdiction over him as Putin apparently wants.

 Browder has denied the many Russian allegations against him.
-And recent reporting by the New York Times suggested there is no merit to Putin's claim that Browder helped orchestrate hundreds of millions in financial support for Clinton's 2016 White House bid.
-Speaking to NPR Wednesday, McFaul called the Russian allegations against Browder which have also ensnared McFaul a "cockamamie" scheme, and suggested they were part of Putin's broader "conspiratorial fantasies."
+And recent reporting by The New York Times suggested there is no merit to Putin's claim that Browder helped orchestrate hundreds of millions in financial support for Clinton's 2016 White House bid.
+Speaking to NPR on Wednesday, McFaul called the Russian allegations against Browder which have also ensnared McFaul a "cockamamie" scheme and suggested they were part of Putin's broader "conspiratorial fantasies."

 White House press secretary Sarah Sanders was asked on Wednesday about how seriously the Trump administration took Putin's requests; she told reporters they were being evaluated.

-McFaul, for his part, said on Twitter that he is worried about the prospect of becoming a bargaining chip between the two great powers.
+McFaul, for his part, said on Twitter that he is worried about the prospect of becoming a bargaining chip between the two powers.

 "I hope the White House corrects the record and denounces in categorical terms this ridiculous request from Putin.
 Not doing so creates moral equivalency between a legitimacy US indictment of Russian intelligence officers and a crazy, completely fabricated story invented by Putin," McFaul wrote.